ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 already represented in the archive, ASF provides the ability to [generate these products using specific Sentinel-1 SLC pairings](#ordering-on-demand-products "Jump to Ordering On Demand Products section of this document").

-The On Demand ARIA-S1-GUNW products are generated using the same code that is used to generate the archived products, so they are fully interoperable.
+On Demand ARIA-S1-GUNW products are generated using the same code used to generate the archived products, so they are fully interoperable.

 ## Accessing Existing Products